---This post may contain links to Amazon products. These affiliate links help this site earn commissions and fees.---

 Parents want to know if violent video games affect children negatively.

-Harsh study patterns, high competition in school and pressure from parents, friends, and teachers are some issues that children are facing these days.
+Harsh study patterns, pressure from parents, friends, and teachers are some issues children face.

 According to research, violent video games are some of the best teachers for aggressive attitudes.

-Even though some people claim that the high rise of violence in the world is as a result of playing violent video games, this is not true.
+Even though some people claim that the high rise of violence in the world is because of playing violent video games, this is not true.

 In fact, kids who observe adults acting violently can follow their behavior more than what they see inside games.

-Also, there is no relationship between violent video gaming and performing violent acts.
+Also, there is no relationship between violent gaming and violent acts.

 The fights or battles that children engage in when playing violent video games are not like the actual violence.

-For instance, if all kids who play violent video gaming turn violent, it means there could be a lot of violence in schools and colleges.
+For instance, if all kids who play violent video gaming turn violent, it means there could be an overwhelming amount of violence in schools.

 Most parents are afraid of video games because they think their kids would become violent after playing.

-On average, boys spend more than two hours every day playing video games, and girls spend approximately one hour.
+On average, boys spend over two hours every day playing video games, and girls spend approximately one hour.

-Even though the majority of the games have education content, some games allow kids and teens to play or discuss with total strangers.
+Even though most of the games have education content, some games allow kids and teens to play or discuss with total strangers.

-Most video games promote problem-solving, faster decision-making, development of fine-motor-skills, coordination, and they promote learning.
+Most video games promote problem-solving, faster decision-making, development of fine-motor-skills, coordination, and promoting education.

 Do violent video games affect children?

-You need to expand your knowledge about video games and the kind of influence they can have on your children.
+You need to expand your knowledge about video games and the influence they can have on your children.

 Playing violent video games or watching violent TV programs can make kids aggressive towards their teachers or parents.

-And based on research, more than 5 percent are addicted to these games.
-This means that it is not easy to prevent your child from playing violent games.
+This means it is difficult to prevent your child from playing violent games.